This information may be subject to change. We would advise you to review these pages regularly.

 - checking and updating your student record information

-Once you've enrolled, you can collect your student ID card, access all of our facilities, receive your first student loan payment and attend your School induction events.
+Once you've enrolled, you can collect your student ID card, access all of our facilities (subject to any coronavirus COVID-19-related restrictions), receive your first student loan payment and attend your School induction events.

 How to enrol online